Move back one step Move forward one step Show themes of website

 McCully, Chris and Sharon Hilles 2005.
 The Earliest English: An Introduction to Old English Language.
 London: Longman.

 Machan, Tim William 2003.
 English in the Middle Ages.
-Oxford: University Press.
+Oxford: Oxford University Press.

 McEnery, Tony 2005.
 Swearing in English.
 Bad language, purity and power from 1586 to the present.
 London: Routledge.

 Marsden, Richard (ed.)
 2004.
 The Cambridge Old English Reader.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Milroy, James and Lesley Milroy 1999.
-Authority in language.
-Investigating language prescription and standardisation.
-3rd edition.
-Language, Education and Society London: Blackwell.
+Authority in Language.
+Investigating Standard English.
+Third edition.
+London: Routledge.

 Milroy, James 1992.
 Linguistic variation and change.
 On the historical sociolinguistics of English.
 Oxford: Blackwell.